Forgiveness: Mental health

-Survey data from 2000 showed that 61% of those participants who were part of a small religious group reported that the group helped them be more forgiving.
-People who reported that their religious groups promoted forgiveness also found success in overcoming addictions, guilt, and discouragement.
+Survey data from 2000 showed that 61% of participants who were part of a small religious group reported that the group helped them be more forgiving.
+People who reported that their religious groups promoted forgiveness also found more success in overcoming addiction, guilt, and discouragement.

-Mindfulness may play a role as a mediator in the relationship between forgiveness and health outcomes.
-When combined with mindfulness, forgiveness has a beneficial impact on physical health.
-However, the effects of forgiveness on health are contingent upon the presence and practice of mindfulness.
+Mindfulness may play a mediator role in the relationship between forgiveness and health outcomes.
+The beneficial health effects of forgiveness are contingent upon the presence and practice of mindfulness.

-Self-forgiveness is an important part of self-acceptance and mental health in stages of life.
-Failing to achieve self-forgiveness can have negative effects on mental health.
-Among the elderly, self-forgiveness often involves introspection about past wrongdoings, aiming to prevent their recurrence; this process contributes to enhancing their authentic self-concept.
-When people successfully learn from transgressions, they may experience improved mental health.
+Self-forgiveness is an important part of self-acceptance and mental health.
+Lack of self-forgiveness can negatively affect mental health.
+Among the elderly, self-forgiveness often involves introspection about past wrongdoings, aiming to prevent their recurrence.
+When people successfully learn from transgressions, their mental health may improve.

-Self-forgiveness can reduce feelings of guilt and shame associated with hypersexual behavior.
-Hypersexual behaviour can cause distress and life problems, but self-forgiveness may help individuals reduce hypersexual negative behaviours that cause problems.
+Self-forgiveness can reduce feelings of guilt and shame associated with hypersexual behavior, as well as help individuals reduce negative hypersexual behavior.

-Self-forgiveness may be associated with procrastination; self-forgiveness allows a person to overcome the negative effects linked to earlier behaviour and adopt proactive approaches toward similar tasks.
-Embracing self-forgiveness in the context of procrastination can enhance self-esteem and mental well-being, potentially leading to a reduction in procrastination tendencies.
+Self-forgiveness may be associated with procrastination.
+Self-forgiveness allows a person to overcome the negative effects linked to earlier behavior and adopt proactive approaches toward similar tasks.
+Embracing self-forgiveness for procrastination can enhance self-esteem and mental well-being, potentially leading to a reduction in procrastination tendencies.

 The self-help book Forgiveness and Health: Scientific Evidence and Theories Relating Forgiveness to Better Health details the benefits and the mental, physical, and psychological results of forgiveness.
 Stress relief may be the chief factor that connects forgiveness and well-being.
 Levels of stress go down when levels of forgiveness rise, resulting in a decrease in mental health symptoms.

-Forgiveness lifts a burden, as the forgiver no longer feels anger or hatred toward the transgressor, and may better understand the transgressor.
-This improves their health and outlook.
+Forgiveness lifts the forgiver's burden of anger or hatred toward the transgressor, and may lead to better understanding of the transgressor.
+This improves the forgiver's health and outlook.

 A meta-analysis of several controlled studies of forgiveness-oriented psychological interventions tried to determine whether certain classes of intervention helped people to forgive, and also whether this helped their emotional health in general.
 It found strong support for forgiveness interventions that helped people go through a multi-step process of forgiveness, but no support for forgiveness interventions that were designed merely to help people decide to forgive.

 Another meta-analysis examined how forgiveness interventions affected depression, anxiety, and hopelessness, and concluded that "interventions designed to promote forgiveness are more effective at helping participants achieve forgiveness and hope and reduce depression and anxiety than either no treatment or alternative treatments."

 Physical health

 There have been a number of studies attempting to find a correlation between forgiveness and physical health.
-Some studies show no correlation, either positive or negative, while others show a positive correlation.
+Some studies show no correlation while others show a positive correlation.